nhatanh002/bridges-plan/background.md

     * generalized:
       - full-fledged protocol designed for transferring information accross chains.
 Huge upfront cost, most flexible, most complex.
   * Cross-chain validators network:
-    * "Mailbox"-validators:
+    * Mailbox-Monitors:
-      - On the source chain, there's a "mailbox" account monitored by a federation of validators/signers, When a transaction to the mailbox is acknowledged on the source chain, the validators perform actions accordingly on the destination chain, usually by minting an equivalent of the asset on the dest chain, example:
+      - On the source chain, there's a "mailbox" account monitored by a federation of monitor nodes, When a transaction to the mailbox is acknowledged on the source chain, the monitors perform actions accordingly on the destination chain, usually by minting an equivalent of the asset on the dest chain, example:
         [ChainSafe](https://github.com/ChainSafe/ChainBridge)
     * Light clients-relays:
       - Actors (not necessarily validators) must generate cryptographic proof about past